 Chad noticed the doctors at the hospital looking through his phone and thought about security.
 During his spare time at the hospital, he began downloading apps, understanding what was making people download them and why they were successful.

 He then sketched his idea on a piece of paper and sent it to a developer.
 With no background in technology or development, his only strengths lay in the business and creative side of things.
 Three months after conceiving the idea, he submitted it to the app store, and the first month of sales brought in $12,000 which recouped his initial investment.

 Two months after launching his own company, one of his apps averaged $30,000 per month cash flow.
 The income of the company later reached $120,000 in one month.
 In the next two years, he created and sold three app companies, which rank in millions.

 Chad credits all of his success to having a game plan.
 In an interview with WHO?
 He says, “80% of business is the psychology of the business owner and 20% is the skillset.
-If you have the psychology, you can get the skillset.”
+If you have psychology, you can get the skillset.”
 Today, Chad heads up App Empire, whose products help people turn app ideas into businesses.

 The App Market

-The Android and iOS market is getting bigger by the minute.
+The Android and the iOS market are getting bigger by the minute.
 New ideas for innovation are always welcome.
 The mobile app economy was worth $53 billion in 2012, and TechCrunch says it will be worth $6.3 trillion in 2021.